Department of Family Court Services

 Lorain County CASA/GAL Program http://www.vfclc.org/

-The GAL volunteer undertakes an investigation into the circumstances and family life of the child.
-They review records, interview parents, relatives and foster parents, talk to teachers, neighbors and most importantly, the child.
-Upon completion of the investigation, the GAL appears in court, provides the information and make a recommendation to the Court as to what course of action is in the best interest of the child.
+The Voices for Children Program is responsible for recruiting volunteers, overseeing training and continuing education requirements, and providing support for volunteers throughout the court process.
+The volunteer undertakes an investigation into the circumstances and the family life of each assigned child.
+The volunteers review records, conduct interviews, and maintain contact with parents, relatives, foster parents, neighbors, and most importantly, the child.
+Upon completion of the investigation, the CASA-GAL appears in Court, provides information, and makes recommendations as to what course of action is in the best interest of the child.

 IV-D Domestic Support

-Program Manager: Margie Tores (440) 326-4843
+Program Manager: Margie Torres (440) 326-4843

 The IV-D Domestic Support Unit provides judicial services to the Child Support Enforcement Agency (CSEA), operated by the State of Ohio Department of Job and Family Services.